1st Infantry Division (United States): Operation Atlantic Resolve

 In April 2017, Military.com reported that approximately 4,000 soldiers from the 2nd Armored Brigade Combat Team, 1st Infantry Division will deploy to Europe as part of Operation Atlantic Resolve, replacing the 3rd Armored BCT, 4th Infantry Division in a regular rotation of forces.
 The unit deployed in September 2017 and redeployed in June 2018, serving throughout Eastern Europe conducting readiness and inter-operability training with NATO Allies to assure U.S. Allies and deter aggression.
 The Division Headquarters deployed part of its headquarters in March 2018 to Poznan, Poland, to serve as the U.S. Army Europe's Mission Command Element forward providing mission command of the Regionally Aligned Forces serving in Atlantic Resolve.
 They are scheduled to remain until June 2020.
 In January the division's 1st Armored Brigade Combat Team and 1st Combat Aviation Brigade deployed to Eastern Europe in Support of Operation Atlantic Resolve with the mission of building readiness, assuring Allies, and deterring aggression on the continent.
 The 1st Armored Brigade Combat Team deployed again to Operation Atlantic Resolve in July 2021.
-The Brigade’s deployment was extended indefinitely in response to the Russian invasion of Ukraine in February 2022.
+The Brigade's deployment was extended indefinitely in response to the Russian invasion of Ukraine in February 2022.

 Insignia

 No credible source states how the insignia of the 1st Infantry Division originated in World War I. There are two theories as to how the idea of the patch came about.
 The first theory states that the 1st Division supply trucks were manufactured in England.
 To make sure the 1st Division's trucks were not confused with other allies, the drivers would paint a huge "1" on the side of each truck.
-Later, the division engineers would go even farther and put a red number one on their sleeves.
+Later, the division engineers would go even further and put a red number one on their sleeves.

 The second theory claims that a general of the division decided the unit should have a shoulder insignia.
 He decided to cut a red numeral "1" from his flannel underwear.
 When he showed his prototype to his men, one lieutenant said, "the general's underwear is showing!"
 Offended, the general challenged the young lieutenant to come up with something better.
-So, the young officer cut a piece of gray cloth from the uniform of a captured soldier, and placed the red "1" on top.
+So, the young officer cut a piece of gray cloth from the uniform of a captured soldier and placed the red "1" on top.